arstrel/ticket-store/README.md

 Emits

 ```
-charge:created
+payment:created
 ```

-This service maintains Charges data and replicates the data from Orders events.
+This service maintains Payments and Orders data collections with Payments being a records of successful stripe charges in relationship to orderIds and Orders being a replicared orders data.
-This service increments `Charge` version number for the purposes of concurrency control.

 ## Optimistic concurrency control